Becoming fluent in Italian

 The complex interaction between all of these factors determines how long it takes you to learn Italian.

-How hard is it to learn Italian for a teenager?
+How hard is it to learn Italian as a teenager?

 Let’s now focus on teenagers.